MaelAbgrall/HardwareforAI/README.md

 You can find all nvidia's gpu datasheet [here for 9xx series](https://en.wikipedia.org/wiki/List_of_Nvidia_graphics_processing_units#GeForce_900_series) and [here for the 10xx series](https://en.wikipedia.org/wiki/List_of_Nvidia_graphics_processing_units#GeForce_10_series)

-of course, is you can afford one, the Titan V is well above the other cards.
+of course, is you can afford one, the Titan V is well above the other cards in term of processing power.

 Depending on the size of your datasets and the number of experiment you need to conduct at the same time, you can either go with one beefy GPU or two smaller ones (or if you can afford it, two big GPU).